-If you have been arrested or contacted by federal agents in Florida, or if you have been served with a search warrant or subpoena, you need to protect yourself at all costs.
+If you have been arrested or contacted by federal agents in Jacksonville, Miami, or anywhere in Florida, or if you have been served with a search warrant or subpoena, you need to protect yourself at all costs.
 Our federal criminal defense lawyers can protect you.
 Call 888-680-1745 now.

 If federal authorities are after you, they are not going to stop until they have exhausted every option for convicting you in court.
 Federal agents and prosecutors from the Department of Justice (DOJ), Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), U.S. Attorney’s Office, and other federal agencies aggressively pursue criminal charges with vast resources at their disposal, and many of them have built their careers on putting away criminals for serious federal offenses.

 Oberheiden, P.C. is a nationally-renowned federal criminal defense law firm representing clients in Florida.
 Our attorneys have been featured as guest commentators by media outlets in Florida and nationwide, and several of our attorneys served as government attorneys and prosecutors with the DOJ and the U.S. Attorney’s Office prior to entering private practice.
 Unlike other firms, we do not employ junior associates or paralegals; so, when you choose our firm to represent you, you will work with our senior attorneys throughout the entire duration of your case.

 Cases We Handle

 We represent clients facing allegations and charges involving all types of white-collar federal crimes.
 Our clients include public figures, politicians, licensed professionals, company executives, business owners, and other high-profile and high-net-worth individuals, and we handle cases in the Northern, Southern, and Middle Districts of Florida.